brynickson/aplc_optimisation/_build/html/_sources/installing.rst.txt

 In order to use the Gurobi Optimizer you will require a Gurobi license.
 Once you have downloaded the Gurobi Optimizer, as above, visit the the `Academic License page <https://www.gurobi.com/downloads/end-user-license-agreement-academic/>`_ to request a free license (note: you will first need to read and agree to the End User License Agreement and the Conditions for academic use; once you have done so, click on "Request License").
-Your new license will be immediately visible on the `Current Gurobi Licenses page <https://www.gurobi.com/downloads/licenses/>`_.

 Install the Gurobi license
 --------------------------
 Your next step is to install this Gurobi license on your machine.
-Once your license is visible on the `Current page <https://www.gurobi.com/downloads/licenses/>`_ of the Gurobi website, click on the *License ID* to view the License Detail page.
+Once your license is visible on the `Current Gurobi Licenses page <https://www.gurobi.com/downloads/licenses/>`_, click on the *License ID* to view the *License Detail* page.

 To obtain a Gurobi license key you'll need to run the ``grbgetkey`` command on your machine.
 The exact ``grbgetkey`` command to run for a specific license is indicated at the bottom of the License Detail page (e.g., ``grbgetkey 253e22f3-...``).